-In the Voskoboinik laboratory, researchers investigate cytotoxic T lymphocytes (CTL) and natural killer (NK) cells, which play a key role in the surveillance of virus-infected and cancer cells.
+In the Voskoboinik laboratory, researchers investigate the regulation and function of cytotoxic T lymphocytes (CTL) and natural killer (NK) cells, which play a key role in the surveillance of virus-infected and cancer cells.

 Clarifying the biology of CTL and NK cells is critical to help understand the fundamental principles of immunity, predisposition to paediatric blood cancers and immune deficiency.
 We take a multidisciplinary approach that encompasses immunology, biochemistry, structural biology, cell biology and genetics.